zapeterson16/zapeterson16.github.io/experience/LiveRamp.md

 <a href = "http://liveramp.com">LiveRamp</a> is a data connectivity platform in the ad-tech space.
 LiveRamp makes data safe and easy to use.
 Supporting the translation between ID spaces allowing small online publishers to compete with the ad powerhouses like Facebook and Google.

 ### My role
-I am a Software Engineer on the Outbond Platform Integrations team.
-The Outbound Platform Integrations team supports our integrations with downstream platforms, the main service we support is a big data pipeline which transforms and distributes 200TB/day to over 500 destinations.
-My work is primarily in Java, using the Spring framework for http APIs and Cascading on top of Hadoop for Big Data processing.
+I am a Staff Software Engineer currently on the Embedded Identity team.
+Previously I've worked on Outbound Platform Integrations, Taxonomy, and Connectivity teams.
+My work spans multiple technologies including Java/Spring, Hadoop, Spark, Snowflake, and JavaScript.
+I've built everything from customer-facing web applications to large-scale data processing pipelines handling hundreds of terabytes daily.

-### Example project
+### Example Projects
-I co-lead a project to design and build a new HTTP API with Spring.
-The API created a new interface boundry de-coupling a legacy system from a core component of the Outbound Platform Integrations team.
-This enabled new business verticals to utilize the existing system and remove duplication across systems.
+On the Embedded Identity team, I developed and launched a Snowflake Native Application that enables customers to match identifiers to RampID using LiveRamp's identity graph within their own environment.
+I achieved a 100x performance improvement from the initial release, reducing execution times from hours to minutes and significantly lowering operational costs.

+Previously on the Outbound Platform Integrations team, I managed a data pipeline distributing 200TB/day across over 500 integrations.
+I led the modernization of a Hadoop service to Spark, improving scalability and reliability while processing 120TB/day.

+On the Taxonomy team, I co-led the design and implementation of a Java/Spring API for managing data taxonomies and synchronizing them with other platforms.
+This enabled new business verticals to leverage existing infrastructure through seamless integration of data taxonomy services.